 What is pectus excavatum?

-Pectus excavatum is a chest wall deformity that can have a variety of side effects ranging from heart and breathing problems, to body image issues.
+Pectus excavatum is a chest wall deformity that can have various side effects ranging from heart and breathing problems to body image issues.
 While severe cases are treatable with surgery, there are also some non-surgical methods to help as well.

 Pectus excavatum is a chest wall deformity in both children and adults where there is an abnormality in the growth of the cartilage that links the breastbone to the ribs.
 Pectus excavatum results in an indentation of the chest, which is often referred to as “funnel chest” or “sunken chest”.